Sitkinak Island

-Alaska Meat Company runs a totally free range cattle operation, Sitkinak Ranch.
-They have about 600 head which are slaughtered and processed on the island in late fall to sell as "Beyond Organic" beef.
+Alaska Meat Company runs a free range cattle operation, Sitkinak Ranch on the island.
+They have about 600 head of cattle which are slaughtered and processed on the island in late fall to sell as "Beyond Organic" beef.
 The unique herd of cattle have thrived on the eastern and western islands of Sitkinak since 1937.
 It is one of the few pristine islands in the world to support this rare species of cattle.
-More information can be found at Alaska Meat Company and other websites that chronicle past military activity on Sitkinak.
+More information can be found at Alaska Meat Company.

 There is a healthy population of red fox (Vulpes vulpes) on the island.
 Fox pelages varies widely with many cross individuals and cross variants.